qgis/QGIS-Documentation/docs/user_manual/plugins/core_plugins/plugins_db_manager.rst

 existing database, to start the SQL window and to exit the DB Manager Plugin.
-Once you are connected to an existing database, the menus :menuselection:`Schema` (relevant for DBMSs, such as PostGIS / PostgreSQL) and :menuselection:`Table` will appear.
+Once you are connected to an existing database, the menus :menuselection:`Schema` (relevant for DBMSs, such as PostgreSQL) and :menuselection:`Table` will appear.

 The :menuselection:`Schema` menu includes tools to create and delete (only if empty) schemas and, if topology is available (e.g. with